Alarmod/MRI_MedicalAnalysis/Tutorial.md

 An example of using the yolo_segment_with_nanobind module is given in the script https://github.com/Alarmod/MRI_MedicalAnalysis/blob/main/ExtractYoloObjectsFromDICOM/convert_dir.py.

 Link to an example of a new use case of the open library code (segmentation of structural damage images in the form of road surface cracks): https://github.com/Alarmod/MRI_MedicalAnalysis/tree/main/automated_workplace/cracks_segmentator.
+The path to the system libraries (bin or lib folders) should be configured in _[cracks_segmentator/02_test.py](https://github.com/Alarmod/MRI_MedicalAnalysis/blob/main/automated_workplace/cracks_segmentator/02_test.py)_ similarly to what was done with the _boot.py_ file (see manual for "Automated Workplace" application).

 # ///////////////////////////////////////////////